logzio/logz-docs/_source/logzio_collections/_docs-admin/canary.md

   - imnotashrimp
 ---

-☝️ Check along the top of the page.
-You should see these things:
+## Top of page

-1. Page title
+1. Page title is H1
-2. Beta flag
+2. Beta flag is present
-3. Admin flag
+3. Admin flag is present
-4. Slack community button
+4. Slack community button is present
-5. Contributors list
+5. Contributors list shows a contributor
-6. "Available for this plan" - Enterprise
+6. "Available for this plan" is Enterprise
-7. A link to the Logz.io docs repo in GitHub
+7. "Projects" shows a link to Logz.io docs repo in GitHub

-## Left toc expected behavior
+## Left toc

-* Expand/collapse on click
+1. Expand/collapse on click
-* Current page is highlighted (if it's actually represented in the toc)
+2. Current page is highlighted (if it's actually represented in the toc)
-  * If current page is level 3, parent is expanded
+3. If current page is level 3, parent is expanded

+## Bottom of page

+### Below the article

+1. Edit this page, links to this page on master branch in GitHub
+2. Report an issue, links to new issue page in GitHub

+### Footer

+1. "all" links to `/docs-admin/`, cursor is a cursor and not the pointing hand
+2. Privacy policy & terms of use link to respective page on Logz.io main site
+3. "Contributors" links to contributors list in the docs